 To apply for TA & Consultation, read through the instructions carefully and follow the link at the bottom of the page to complete the application online in detail.

 Please note: Your organization’s Health Officer or Director will need to send an email approving the submission for your agency to be eligible to receive TA and consultation.
-If you have any questions or concerns, or need help completing this form, please contact Jessie Jones at MPHI (email@example.com) or by phone at (517) 324-8387.
+If you have any questions or concerns, or need help completing this form, please contact Brittney Spitzley at MPHI (firstname.lastname@example.org) or by phone at (517) 324-7345.

 Public health agencies are encouraged to request TA and/or consultation for the following: